Shared Anchor Load Resolution & Capacity Verification

 Shared-anchor strategies only create value if they remain geotechnically feasible.

-• Validates shared-anchor concepts
+• Assesses the geotechnical feasibility of shared-anchor concepts

 • Reduces unnecessary overdesign